CapsCode-Website/capscode/src/blogfiles/javascript/valid-identifier-in-js/index.md

 let first_name = "john" //can contain underscore

-let name_="john" //can ends with underscore
+let name_="john" //can end with underscore

-let $name = "john" //can start with doller
+let $name = "john" //can start with dollar

-let first$name = "john" //can contain doller
+let first$name = "john" //can contain dollar

-let name$ = "john" //can ends with doller
+let name$ = "john" //can end with dollar

 let first123name = "john" //can contain number

-let name123 = "john" //can ends with number
+let name123 = "john" //can end with number
 ```